whitegreen/JavaKUKA/README.md

 please visit *http://javakuka.com/* for  details.

+The processing user needs to create “…/libraries/kuka/library/kuka.jar”, and then write “import kuka.*;” to import the library.

 The correspondence between the Java codes, the robot, and KRL codes looks like:
 ![alt text](first4.jpg "Description goes here")